-- Follow White Rose Maths yearly and medium term planners - Continue to teach mental calculation strategies using the Fluency Bee in KS1 and Fluent in Five in KS2 - Use Concrete-Pictorial-Abstract approach to introduce new concepts - The use of manipulatives is an integral part of teaching mathematics - Reasoning and using and applying opportunities are modelled and embedded in all lessons - Times tables to be taught half termly following progression plan (Y1-4)
+- Follow White Rose Maths yearly and medium term planners - Continue to teach mental calculation strategies using the Fluency Bee in KS1 and Fluent in Five in KS2 - Use Concrete-Pictorial-Abstract approach to introduce new concepts - The use of manipulatives is an integral part of teaching mathematics

-- Supporting children to think mathematically - Investigation should be planned half termly - Problem-solving skill based lessons should be planned at least once a week. - Key vocabulary for each unit must be explicitly taught and displayed on learning walls - Provide opportunities to explore concepts in depth making conjectures and proving/disproving them. - Working walls to reflect current learning and have evidence of pupil interaction e.g. children posing and answering questions.
-They should also include a 'What comes in...'
-(Y2-4) display for times tables. - Celebrate national and local maths events- e.g. World Maths Day - Engage parents through workshops and maths cafes - Continue to use Mathletics and Times Tables Rock Stars to support home-learning.
+- Reasoning and using and applying opportunities are modelled and embedded in all lessons - Investigation skills are taught explicitly to help the children develop their conceptual knowledge and mathematical procedures - Supporting children to think mathematically - Investigation should be planned half termly - Problem-solving skill based lessons should be planned at least once a week. - Key vocabulary for each unit must be explicitly taught and displayed on learning walls - Provide opportunities to explore concepts in depth making conjectures and proving/disproving them. - Working walls to reflect current learning and have evidence of pupil interaction e.g. children posing and answering questions. - Celebrate national and local maths events- e.g. World Maths Day - Engage parents through workshops - Continue to use Mathletics and Times Tables Rock Stars to support home-learning.
 Set activities to consolidate current learning.